Walodja1987/xns/test/Tests.md

 #### Functionality

+- Should return correct details
+  - Should return correct `pricePerName`.
+  - Should return correct creator address.
-- Should return correct details.
+  - Should return correct `createdAt` timestamp.
-- Should return correct details for special namespace "x".
+- Should return correct details for special namespace "x"
+  - Should return correct `pricePerName` (100 ETH).
+  - Should return correct creator address (owner).
+  - Should return correct `createdAt` timestamp.

 #### Reverts